g0morra/wp-file-upload/readme.txt

 //    file_size: the size of the uploaded file
 //    user_id: the id of the user that submitted the file for upload
 //    page_id: the id of the page from where the upload was performed (because there may be upload plugins in more than one page)
-//    shortcode_id: the id of the upload plugin (because more than one upload plugins can exist in the same page)
 //The function must return the final $changable_data. function wfu_before_file_check_handler($changable_data, $additional_data) {
 	// Add code here...